 This shift in the go-to market strategy provides many great benefits such as lower customer acquisition cost, increased customer lifetime value, and an extended network.
 Although there are a number of great benefits, leveraging partners can also create several challenges in regards to properly recruiting, enabling, supporting, and retaining these relationships.

 Like most challenges we experience today, technology quickly arrives to the rescue.
 Partner Relationship Management (PRM) as a platform, is a relatively new concept.
 A typical PRM solution is an online portal provided by a vendor company for their partners with a focus on delivering an easy way for the partner(s) to do business.
 The benefit for the vendor company is that they earn more partner mindshare, eliminate the manual time consuming aspects of partner management, and receive data analytics helping to validate what is working vs not working in the partner program.

-Forrester research shows 75% of products and services are being marketed and sold through indirect channels today, emerging trend has created a significant need for partner technology.
-That being said, PRM technology isn’t for everyone and deploying this technology at the right time is critical for the partner program and business’ success.
+Forrester research shows 75% of products and services are being marketed and sold through indirect channels today, pointing to an emerging trend that creates a significant need for partner technology.
+That being said, PRM technology isn’t for everyone and deploying this technology at the right time is critical for the partner program.

 Assessing Your Channel Program For PRM

-If you run a channel program, you may be asking yourself whether or not you need a PRM.
+If you run a channel program, you may be asking yourself whether or not you need a PRM tool.
 The answer is, it depends.